Howdy. I’m Aaron Durant.

 I’m interested in the future of media and publishing and, having opted out of college, am able to pursue this interest — among others — with free rein.

 I write about North American motor sports as editor-in-chief of The Apex.
 There, my colleague Ben Hinc and I cover the IMSA WeatherTech SportsCar Championship and NTT IndyCar Series in a unique way and ask our audience to get involved in a value-for-value model.
-We believe this is the future of publishing.

-I may not be working toward a college degree but I’m proud to have written, edited and published thousands of articles by age 19.
-I think every day about how to provide value to others in exchange for money — not how I’ll fit into the world after completing multiple years of busywork to earn a certificate that doesn’t indicate an ability to make things better by making better things, as Seth Godin would say.
+I may not be working toward a college degree but I’m proud to have written, edited and published thousands of articles by age 20.
+I think every day about how to provide value to others in exchange for money — not how I’ll fit into the world after completing multiple years of busywork to earn a certificate that doesn’t truly indicate an ability to make things better by making better things, as Seth Godin would say.

 Jason Kottke’s description of kottke.org is how I’d describe my blog too: